cyberrangecz/docs/docs/installation-guide/openstack-requirements.md

 # OpenStack Requirements
-KYPO Platform requires several OpenStack resources and components, that can be installed or configured only by OpenStack administrator.
+KYPO Platform requires several OpenStack resources and components, that can be installed or configured only by the OpenStack administrator.

 ## OpenStack Services
-Kypo Platform requires the following OpenStack services:
+KYPO Platform requires the following OpenStack services:

 * Nova with SPICE console support
 * Neutron with user-defined internal networks and floating IPs (provider networks are not supported)